-From a postanthropocentric point of view we can go back to the previous question: what do objects do to us?
-In the 43 chapters we meet both ‘old’ objects and ‘digital objects’ and we can appreciate the difference between them in the way the latter have changed our epistemic practices.
-When thinking back to ‘old’ objects for many scholars it has been hard to accept the Latourian attribution to them of ‘agentivity’ and to accept a principle of symmetrical study of humans and nonhumans.
-The debate has been harsh, but when we consider digital technologies it is hard to deny that we are inside such a mediating process up to the point where our own subjectivity becomes problematic.
+We can go back to the previous question: What do objects do to us?
+In the 43 chapters we meet both old objects and digital objects and we can appreciate the difference between them in the way the latter have changed our epistemic practices.
+For many scholars it has been hard to accept the Latourian attribution of agentivity and to accept a principle of symmetrical study of humans and nonhumans.
+The debate has been harsh, but when we consider digital technologies, it is hard to deny that we are inside such a mediating process up to the point where our own subjectivity becomes problematic.
 The editors recall Agamben’s (2009) reflections on how digital technologies carry their own logic in which the subject has been continually de-subjectified.
-The process of subjectification that we used to think in terms of sensing a kind of life-narrative of becoming, attaining, acquiring an identity emerging from personal and social development, is becoming bumpy.
-We ‘humans’ have lost the central stage, since - the editors note – “digital media technologies have configured us as units of on/off presence: access code; social media rankings; re-booted avatars; bibliographic identifier numbers; productivity rates; biometric rhythm.
-Identity becomes synonymous with being recorded” (p.
+The process of subjectification that we used to think of in terms of sensing a kind of life-narrative of becoming, attaining and acquiring an identity emerging from personal and social development, is becoming bumpy.
+We humans no longer have centre stage, since - the editors note – ‘digital media technologies have configured us as units of on/off presence: access code; social media rankings; re-booted avatars; bibliographic identifier numbers; productivity rates; biometric rhythm.
+Identity becomes synonymous with being recorded’ (p.
 501).
 These considerations lead us to dig deeper into the concept of ‘media’, leaving aside the common view of media as a kind of object.

-In my opinion, for understanding the conceptual apparatus of the handbook it is opportune to start with the concept of media, rather than with technology as the editors do.
-Thus, leaving aside the common-sense view of ‘social’, ‘mass’ media or IT systems, we move to media as mediation.
+To understand the conceptual apparatus of the Handbook, it is opportune to start with the concept of media rather than with technology (as the editors do).
+Thus, leaving aside the common-sense view of social, mass media or IT systems, we can move to media as mediation.
 The Latin etymology of media derives from medius – in the middle – and mediatus – placed in the middle – and then mediation as interposition.
-Thus ‘media’ applies to any object that conditions the structure of a certain situation and affects conditions of possibility in general.
-The editors (and most of the authors’ chapters) adhere to a processual and relational definition of ‘media’, stating that “something becomes media by being epistemologically productive as an order of materiality and technological or technologically influenced structures of communication, interaction and affect through which material, energy, and information are brought into continual commerce at a scale whose organization is beyond the scope of measurement and hence recognition” (p.
-504).
+Thus, media applies to any object that conditions the structure of a certain situation and affects conditions of possibility in general.
+The editors (and most of the authors) adhere to a processual and relational definition of media, stating that:

+… something becomes media by being epistemologically productive as an order of materiality and technological or technologically influenced structures of communication, interaction and affect through which material, energy, and information are brought into continual commerce at a scale whose organization is beyond the scope of measurement and hence recognition. (p.
+504)